 The Solution to Food Waste

 The impact is even larger on the national scale.
-Each year our national Feeding America network rescues and distributes 2 billion pounds of safe, edible food that would have gone to waste otherwise.
+Each year our national Feeding America network rescues and distributes over 3 billion pounds of safe, edible food that would have gone to waste otherwise.

 How You Can Help